akchonya/aiogram-3-faq/docs/deeper_knowledge.md

 There is a lot of data in bots' memory storage that could be lost after restarting.
 To prevent it you should use [Redis](https://redis.io/).

+## ngrok

+If you are trying to localhost an aiogram bot using webhooks you definetely need to use [ngrok](https://ngrok.com/) to get the webhook link.

 ## i18n

 If you want to have several localizations and don't know how implement that - use [aiogram i18n](https://github.com/aiogram/i18n) library.